MartinCHarvey/MCH_Delphi_Software/README.md

 # MCH_Delphi_Software
 GitHub repo for open sourced MCH Software.

-Most recent (2024) development is in Common/MemDB: SQL query engine, and a "lightweight locking" mode for parallel availability.
+Most recent (2024) development is in Common/MemDB: SQL query engine, and a "lightweight locking" mode for parallel availability (multi-write transactions in progress).

+Query: Which is most important to you?
+  - Transaction latency (helped by overlapping write transactions).
+  - Functionality richness (SQL Query engine).

 Parsing code does not handle recent HTML as well as I had hoped.
 Needs changes for optional parsing of scripts where HTML indicates length, error recovery needs an overhaul.